-I\’ll not describe each session here.
+I'll not describe each session here.
 The organizers will publish videos any time soon, so go and watch.
-One think I\’ve to admit here is that several times I had difficulties to choose which session to addend because there were scheduled on the same time!
-So I\’m waiting for videos too 🙂
+One thing I've to admit here is that several times I had difficulties to choose which session to addend because there were scheduled at the same time!
+So I'm waiting for videos too :)

-I\’ll briefly list sessions I\’ve attended.
-I\’ve divided them into two lists.
-General – topics about tech industry.
+I'll briefly list sessions I've attended.
+I've divided them into two lists.
+General - topics about the tech industry.
 Math, physics, NASA, psychology, software evolution.
-Something that had overall influence on our geek\’s identity.
-Technical – focused on details.
-Tiny pieces that makes your software fly.
+Something that had an overall influence on our geek's identity.
+Technical - focused on details.
+Tiny pieces that make your software fly.

 - Uncle Bob / Robert Martin @unclebobmartin - The Last Programming Language

 - Mel Conway @conways_law - Coding vs. the Brain: Can't We All Just Get Along?

 - Brian Troutwine @bltroutwine - Getting Uphill on a Candle: Crushed Spines, Detached Retinas and One Small Step

 - Pieter Hintjens @hintjens - Ten Rules for API Design

 - Mark Rendle @markrendle - Programming For The Criminally Insane

 - Rob Ashton @robashton - The Shape an Erlang Application